Endometriosis can be suspected

 - no effect (?) of subtle or microscopical endometriosis

 - adenomyosis - pockets : decreases fertility variably

 - when pain or infertility: 50% of women have endometriosis

-- Localisation and radiation of pain can suggest cystic ovarian and deep endometriosis
+- Important is Localization and radiation that suggest cystic ovarian and deep endometriosis

-- Other symptoms are often quoted on web-sites and lay press but without proven evidence. eg abnormal or heavy Uterine Bleeding.
+- Other symptoms, often quoted on web-sites and lay press, have little proven evidence. eg abnormal or heavy Uterine Bleeding.
 Gastrointestinal symptoms as abdominal bloating or nausea.